-I have a client whose husband wants to have sex EVERY night and, while she really likes having sex with him, every night just doesn’t work for her.
-She used to just rebuff his advances, which made him feel badly, but on my advice she talked to him about it.
-She explained how she felt, they agreed that she would be the instigator and that she would instigate often.
-That worked for both of them and they were happy.
+I have a client whose husband wants to have sex EVERY night, and while she really likes having sex with him, every night just doesn’t work for her.
+She used to just rebuff his advances, which made him feel bad, but on my advice, she talked to him about it.
+She explained how she felt; they agreed that she would be the instigator and that she would instigate often.
+That worked for both of them, and they were happy.

 So tick this one off of your list.
 Talk to your partner about your sex life and make a plan to make it work well for both of you.